-Matthew Aucoin is the museum’s current Composer–in–Residence.
-Aucoin presents thematic musical happenings unique to PEM that break through the confines of classical staging and lighting techniques and traditional interpretations of music and performance.
+Matthew Aucoin was the museum’s Composer–in–Residence from 2013-2017.
+Aucoin presented thematic musical happenings unique to PEM that broke through the confines of classical staging and lighting techniques and traditional interpretations of music and performance.

-Combining his original compositions and his reimagining of a wide swath of contemporary classical music, he collaborates with visual, literary, and musical artists to design experiences that bring audiences much closer to the emotion and performative power of creativity.
+Combining his original compositions and his reimagining of a wide swath of contemporary classical music, he collaborated with visual, literary, and musical artists to design experiences to bring audiences much closer to the emotion and performative power of creativity.

 About Matthew Aucoin